 Many independent contractors are accustomed to working for themselves, with their own hours, scheduling, and ability to accept or deny projects.
 The contractor should be honest with themselves (and you) about how it might feel to transition back to employed status.

-Now, you’ll want to consider whether or not the situation would be beneficial to you.
-What value would this hire add to your company?
-How much would you enjoy working with this employee (and would they enjoy working with you)?
-Be honest with yourself, and consider whether or not the new arrangement would be favorable to you personally or your company.
+Next, it’s important to consider whether or not the situation would be beneficial to the hiring company.
+What value would this hire add to the company?
+How much would you manager and team enjoy working with them?

 Hiring a contractor as a FT employee with Scalability Solutions.

-Scalability Solutions can help you to vet and test a contractor before taking them on as a FT employee by helping you design and implement insightful, high-value interviews and job simulations, and evaluating results If you’re interested in gaining greater insight into a contractor’s potential on-the-job performance before hiring, click here to learn more about how Scalability Solutions can help you.
+Scalability Solutions helps companies to vet and test contractors before taking them on as employees by designing custom, insightful, high-value interviews and simulations, and evaluating results.
+If you’re interested in gaining greater insight into a contractor’s potential on-the-job performance and fit before hiring them as an employee, click here to learn more about how Scalability Solutions can help you.